sparkflows/sparkflows-docs/docs/installation/windows-prerequisites.rst

 Troubleshooting
 ---------------

-If you run into an exception like below when saving files
+Running into an exception when saving files
 ++++++++++++++++++++++++++++

     org.apache.spark.SparkException: Job aborted due to stage failure: Task 1 in stage 33.0 failed 1 times, most recent failure: Lost task 1.0 in stage 33.0 (TID 131, localhost): java.io.IOException: (null) entry in command string: null chmod 0644

-In this case the problem is with the setup of winutils.exe.
+If you run into an exception like above, then there is problem with the setup of ``winutils.exe``.